jakubBone/GitHub-Repository-Browser/README.md

    API_TOKEN=ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
    ```

-   - Alternatively, you can set the environment variable directly in your operating system.
+   - Alternatively, you can set the environment variable directly in your operating system
-   - The application reads the token from the application properties.
+   - The application reads the token from the application properties
    - The base API URL is also configured in `application.properties` and defaults to `https://api.github.com/`

-   **Important**: The absence of a token will cause an `IllegalStateException` which is an intentional safeguard

 ### Running the Application